luslab/oz-bulk-rnaseq/J. Gene Enrichment.md

 > # Gene Enrichment

 https://www.biostarhandbook.com/ontology/gene-set-erichment.html
 Now that you have identified the differentially expressed genes (either up or down regulated), we need to identify their function.
 This is performed in a Gene Set Overlap analysis.
 Do the up or down regulated genes have anything in common?
-There is 2 steps to this:

-1. Overrepresentation analysis (Fisher test)

-Look at collection of genes (rather than individual genes) Is the more differentially expressed genes within a gene collection (e.g. RNA metabolism) than we would expect if genes were expressed randomly.

-Fisher Exact test = is there a relationship between 2 categorical variables?
-2x2 contingency table: present in gene set vs member of gene set

-2. Enrichment sets

-Use reporting tools to write a table of GO analysis results to a HTML file.
-Select genes of interest > run hyperGTest > make GO report

-The hypergeometric test (Fisher's test) is used to test whether genes enriched in the list of up or down regulated genes occur more often than expected by chance.

 # Gene Ontology
 https://www.biostarhandbook.com/ontology/gene-ontology.html